d3vhackz/BTL1/04-digital-forensics/05-evidence-handling-and-integrity.md

-# 4.5: Evidence Handling and Integrity
+# 4.5: Evidence Handling, Integrity, and Volatility

-Proper evidence handling is the cornerstone of a forensically sound investigation.
-This section covers the core principles that govern the treatment of digital evidence to ensure its integrity and admissibility.
+A forensically sound investigation hinges on the meticulous handling of digital evidence.
+This section covers the foundational principles, from defining what evidence is and how it's handled according to ACPO guidelines, to ensuring its integrity with hashing and collecting it in the correct order of volatility.

 ---

-## Digital Evidence
+## What is Digital Evidence?

-**Digital evidence** is any probative information stored or transmitted in digital form.
-This includes emails, logs, files, browser history, and photos.
-It is often more voluminous, easily duplicated, and more fragile than physical evidence.
+**Digital evidence** is any probative information stored or transmitted in digital form that can be used in a legal proceeding.
+Like physical trace evidence left at a crime scene, digital interactions also leave traces, such as logs, cookies, and metadata.

+### Common Forms of Digital Evidence
+-   **Emails**: Can contain written communication, attachments, and routing metadata.
+-   **Digital Photographs**: The image itself, plus EXIF metadata which can include GPS location, device model, and timestamps.
+-   **System Logs**: Records of events like user logins, application errors, and network connections (e.g., Windows Event Logs).
+-   **User Files**: Documents, notes, source code, images, and installed software that reveal user activity and intent.
+-   **Messages**: Communications from platforms like iMessage, WhatsApp, or Facebook Messenger.
+-   **Browser History**: A timeline of accessed websites and online resources.
+-   **Backups**: Archives that may contain copies of files that have since been deleted from the live system.

+### The Fragility of Digital Evidence
-> **Key Principle**: Digital evidence is easily modified.
-A single piece of evidence should always be verified with corroborating data before being trusted.
+Digital evidence is easily modified, often without intent.
+It is crucial to verify any single piece of evidence with corroborating data before it can be fully trusted.

 ---

-## ACPO Principles for Digital Evidence
+## The ACPO Principles for Evidence Handling

-The Association of Chief Police Officers (ACPO) established four core principles for handling computer-based electronic evidence.
-These are the gold standard in forensic investigations.
+The Association of Chief Police Officers (ACPO) established four core principles that are the gold standard for handling computer-based electronic evidence.

 > **Principle 1:** No action taken by law enforcement or their agents should change data held on a computer or storage media which may subsequently be relied upon in court.